Big 5 Sporting Goods (NASDAQ:BGFV) Issues Q3 2022 Earnings Guidance

-Big 5 Sporting Goods (NASDAQ:BGFV – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.22-$0.32 for the period, compared to the consensus earnings per share estimate of $0.89.
+Big 5 Sporting Goods (NASDAQ:BGFV – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.22-$0.32 for the period, compared to the consensus EPS estimate of $0.89.
 The company issued revenue guidance of -.

 Wall Street Analysts Forecast Growth

-Several institutional investors have recently added to or reduced their stakes in BGFV.
-Charles Schwab Investment Management Inc. boosted its position in Big 5 Sporting Goods by 2.7% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 178,976 shares of the company’s stock valued at $3,070,000 after buying an additional 4,781 shares during the period.
-American Century Companies Inc. grew its holdings in Big 5 Sporting Goods by 27.5% during the 1st quarter.
-American Century Companies Inc. now owns 148,319 shares of the company’s stock worth $2,544,000 after acquiring an additional 32,028 shares in the last quarter.
-Prudential Financial Inc. increased its position in Big 5 Sporting Goods by 81.8% during the 1st quarter.
-Prudential Financial Inc. now owns 67,995 shares of the company’s stock valued at $1,166,000 after purchasing an additional 30,600 shares during the period.
-Royal Bank of Canada raised its holdings in shares of Big 5 Sporting Goods by 5.7% in the 1st quarter.
-Royal Bank of Canada now owns 51,093 shares of the company’s stock valued at $876,000 after purchasing an additional 2,775 shares in the last quarter.
-Finally, Virtu Financial LLC purchased a new stake in shares of Big 5 Sporting Goods in the 1st quarter worth approximately $655,000.
-Institutional investors own 51.78% of the company’s stock.
+Several institutional investors have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. raised its holdings in Big 5 Sporting Goods by 2.7% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 178,976 shares of the company’s stock valued at $3,070,000 after acquiring an additional 4,781 shares during the last quarter.
+American Century Companies Inc. grew its stake in shares of Big 5 Sporting Goods by 27.5% during the 1st quarter.
+American Century Companies Inc. now owns 148,319 shares of the company’s stock valued at $2,544,000 after buying an additional 32,028 shares during the period.
+Prudential Financial Inc. boosted its position in Big 5 Sporting Goods by 81.8% during the 1st quarter.
+Prudential Financial Inc. now owns 67,995 shares of the company’s stock worth $1,166,000 after purchasing an additional 30,600 shares during the period.
+Royal Bank of Canada boosted its position in Big 5 Sporting Goods by 5.7% in the 1st quarter.
+Royal Bank of Canada now owns 51,093 shares of the company’s stock valued at $876,000 after buying an additional 2,775 shares during the last quarter.
+Finally, Virtu Financial LLC purchased a new position in Big 5 Sporting Goods in the 1st quarter valued at about $655,000.
+51.78% of the stock is currently owned by institutional investors and hedge funds.

 Big 5 Sporting Goods Corporation operates as a sporting goods retailer in the western United States.
 The company's products include athletic shoes, apparel, and accessories.
 It also offers a selection of outdoor and athletic equipment for team sports, fitness, camping, hunting, fishing, tennis, golf, and winter and summer recreation, as well as home recreation.